PULLMAN – With four games left in the 2010 season, Washington State hit its low point, a 42-0 thrashing at Arizona State.

 “We’re not looking at last year as much because last year, that’s last year,” he said.
 “This is this year.
 We have new people, new leaders, and we’re looking forward to these last four games.”

 One of those new leaders is sophomore cornerback Damante Horton, who didn’t play down the stretch last season after suffering a knee injury with five games remaining.
 He leads the Cougars – and the Pac-12 – with four interceptions, all in the last four games.

 “As the season’s been going on, we’ve been getting a lot better,” Horton said.
 “These last few games, I feel we’ll be at our best.”

 For the defense, that hasn’t been the case recently.
 The group has given up 131 points in the past three games and has dropped more than 30 spots nationally, to 84th, in total defense.

-“We’ve got to get some turnovers,” WSU coach Paul Wulff said.
+“We’ve got to get to get some turnovers,” said WSU coach Paul Wulff.
 “I really believe our defense has to create some.
 It’s been the most effective way to play Cal.”

-The Bears had four turnovers last week in a loss to UCLA and five more in a recent loss to USC.
+The Bears had four turnovers last week in a loss to UCLA and five more in a recent defeat to USC.

 Those miscues have put a strain on a defense that leads the conference in fewest passing yards allowed and is 33rd nationally in overall defense.

 “They’ve got a hell of a defense,” Wulff said.
 “We’re going to have to be good.
 We’re going to have to execute.”